awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 If the network mode is set to `none`, the task's containers don't have external connectivity and port mappings can't be specified in the container definition\.
 If the network mode is `bridge`, the task uses Docker's built\-in virtual network on Linux, which runs inside each Amazon EC2 instance that hosts the task\.
 The built\-in virtual network on Linux uses the `bridge` Docker network driver\.\.
 If the network mode is `host`, the task uses the host's network which bypasses Docker's built\-in virtual network by mapping container ports directly to the ENI of the Amazon EC2 instance that hosts the task\.
 Dynamic port mappings can’t be used in this network mode\.
 A container in a task definition that uses this mode must specify a specific `hostPort` number\.
 A port number on a host can’t be used by multiple tasks\.
 As a result, you can’t run multiple tasks of the same task definition on a single Amazon EC2 instance\.
 When running tasks that use the `host` network mode, do not run containers using the root user \(UID 0\) for better security\.
-As a security best practice, always use a non\-root user, instead of the root user\.
+As a security best practice, always use a non\-root user\.
 If the network mode is `awsvpc`, the task is allocated an elastic network interface, and you must specify a `NetworkConfiguration` when you create a service or run a task with the task definition\.
 For more information, see [Amazon ECS task networking](task-networking.md)\.
 Currently, only the Amazon ECS\-optimized AMI, other Amazon Linux variants with the `ecs-init` package, or AWS Fargate infrastructure support the `awsvpc` network mode\.
 If the network mode is `default`, the task uses Docker's built\-in virtual network on Windows, which runs inside each Amazon EC2 instance that hosts the task\.
 The built\-in virtual network on Windows uses the `nat` Docker network driver\.\.
 The `host` and `awsvpc` network modes offer the highest networking performance for containers because they use the Amazon EC2 network stack\.
 With the `host` and `awsvpc` network modes, exposed container ports are mapped directly to the corresponding host port \(for the `host` network mode\) or the attached elastic network interface port \(for the `awsvpc` network mode\)\.
 Because of this, you can't use dynamic host port mappings\.